roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

 # Use NodeLocal DNSCache in an ACK cluster

 Container Service for Kubernetes \(ACK\) allows you to deploy NodeLocal DNSCache to improve the stability and performance of service discovery.
-NodeLocal DNSCache is implemented as a DaemonSet and runs a DNS caching agent on cluster nodes to improve the DNS performance.
+NodeLocal DNSCache is implemented as a DaemonSet and runs a DNS caching agent on cluster nodes to improve cluster DNS performance.
 This topic describes how to deploy and configure NodeLocal DNSCache for an application in an ACK cluster.

 -   An ACK cluster is created.
 For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 -   A kubectl client is connected to the cluster.
-For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md).
+For more information, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md).

 ## Limits

--   NodeLocal DNSCache does not support serverless Kubernetes \(ASK\) clusters or pods that run on elastic container instances in managed or dedicated ACK clusters.
+-   NodeLocal DNSCache does not support pods that run in serverless Kubernetes \(ASK\) clusters or on elastic container instances in managed or dedicated Kubernetes clusters.
 -   The Terway version must be v1.0.10.301 or later.
 -   To install NodeLocal DNSCache, you can go to the Add-ons page or install ack-node-local-dns on the App Catalog page.
 -   NodeLocal DNSCache serves as a transparent cache proxy for CoreDNS and does not provide features such as Hosts or Rewrite.
-If you want to enable the features, modify CoreDNS configurations.
+If you want to enable these features, modify CoreDNS configurations.
 -   If PrivateZone is used in the cluster, you must modify CoreDNS configurations before you enable PrivateZone.
 For more information, see [Compatibility with PrivateZone](#section_ajk_4vf_oqk).

 ## Introduction